 You can get hands-on support and training in RDM know-how, as well as in how to share your research and practice open science, from the online 69990-E Open Science Doctoral Course in Moodle (Period II, 1.11-9.12.2022) and have the answers to the questions on:

 The course is aimed at doctoral students in all fields, and regardless of research fields or when your doctoral studies have begun.
 You can register for the course in Sisu and earn 1 credit after the completion of the course.
 Contact firstname.lastname@example.org.

-An introductory lecture to the basic concepts and best practices of research data management.
-Topics such as data management policies, data management process, data management plans, ethical and legal compliance, data documentation and metadata, storing solutions, data sharing and publishing, will be addressed.
+An introductory lecture to the concepts, policies, and best practices of research data management (RDM).
+Topics such as data management policies, data management process, data management plan, ethical and legal compliance, storing solutions, data transfers, data documentation and metadata, and data publishing, will be addressed.
 Contact email@example.com.

 A hands-on workshop on the practices of what to take into account when writing a data management plan (DMP).
 We will go through the general structure of a DMP and give tips on what to write into different sections.
 DMPTuuli, a tool for writing the plan, is also introduced.
 Contact email@example.com.

-This course aims to trace and ease the journey of your whole research process.
+This course aims to trace and ease the journey of your research process.
 You will learn both how to manage your research and how to share your research by applying and integrating open science principles and practices into each of your research stage.
 What services and support that facilitate your research managing and sharing in each of your research stage is also enumerated.
-The topics that will be addressed include: measuring research and bibliometrics, publication strategies and open access options and solutions, research data management and open data, how to improve the visibility and impact of your research, open science principles and practices, and Hanken's research database Haris.
+The topics that will be addressed include:

 The course is aimed at doctoral students in all fields, particularly suitable for doctoral students at the initial phase of their doctoral studies.
 Contact firstname.lastname@example.org.